Primary Mortgage Market Explained

 The Bottom Line: Financing Homeownership Happens In The Primary Mortgage Market

-If you’ve done your research and are ready to enter the primary mortgage market, get approved with Rocket Mortgage®.
+If you’ve done your research and are ready to enter the primary mortgage market, start the approval process with Rocket Mortgage®.